 Supervisor Collegium

-The Supervisor Collegium is a group of colleagues who take on the roles as extra supervisors for students during their PhD or master thesis.
+The Supervisor Collegium is a group of colleagues who take on the roles of extra supervisors for students during their PhD or master thesis.
 This is a win-win situation.
 Both for students who can get a second set of support, but also for supervisors who get to add this to their skillset.

 Supervisor training series